gayatrimaddula/sample1/README.md

-echo "Added another line to the README.md"
+Added another line to the README.md